dawapaljor/sft-report/src/pages/content/0-report.md

 - the use of large PRC flags to block protesters from public view and to cover up harassment, intimidation, and assault;
 - the use of flagpoles as weapons to hit and stab protesters;
 - the use of megaphones to drown out protesters’ chanting of slogans;
-- heightened aggression and targeting of protesters in areas where Xi Jinping was present or expected to be, especially the San Francisco International Airport, the St Regis Hotel, the Hyatt Regency Hotel, and the Moscone Center;
+- heightened aggression and targeting of protesters in areas where Xi Jinping was present or expected to be, especially the San Francisco International Airport, the St.Regis Hotel, the Hyatt Regency Hotel, and the Moscone Center;
 - the theft of protesters’ phones, particularly on the final two days, the 16th and 17th, presumably with the intention of preventing or destroying the collection of video and photographic evidence;
 - the presence of recognized united front leaders at the scene of many of the incidents of harassment, intimidation, and assault;
 - the apparent scouting and surveillance by CCP supporters for signs of protest;